wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 ## FAQ

+- Q: What child work item types are supported?
+  - A: The extension supports creating *any* child work item type, not just Tasks.
+The available child types depend on how your process is configured in Azure DevOps Organization Process settings (Project Settings → Boards → Process → Backlog Levels).
+For example, you can use this extension to create Bugs, Features, or custom types as children, as long as they are defined as valid child types in your process/backlog configuration.

 - Q: How do I match templates for multiple states or types?
   - A: Use arrays in the JSON for that field (e.g., "System.State":["Approved","Committed"]).